 Physiological Benefits of Blackout Curtains

 Despite the controversy, blackout curtains offer undeniable benefits.
 They can significantly improve sleep quality by blocking out external light, especially for shift workers or those living in urban areas with a lot of nighttime light.
-They can also provide energy efficiency by insulating windows, reduce noise, and increase privacy.
+They can also provide energy efficiency by insulating windows, reducing noise, and increasing privacy.

 When considering whether to use blackout curtains, it's important to weigh these benefits against potential risks.
 For most people, with proper selection and care, the benefits of improved sleep and comfort can safely be enjoyed.